-The majority of climbing holds are hand shaped.
-That means every hold has different measurements.
-That includes the thickness of the climbing hold where the bolt passes.
+Climbing holds vary widely in size.
+Every hold has different measurements, including the thickness of the climbing hold behind the embedded washer where the bolt passes.

-So as an example of a common issue, let's say you have a climbing hold that has 1" of material behind the washer to the back of the hold.
-Which's common in a large-sized hold.
+So as an example of a common issue, let's say you have a climbing hold with 1" of material behind the washer to the back of the hold.
 Your wall is the standard 3/4" plywood.
-That means if you use a 1-1/2" bolt, you will have 1/2" of thread sticking out the back of the hold.
-But you need 3/4" because you HAVE TO HAVE ALL THREADS OF THE BOLT ENGAGED WITH ALL THE THREADS IN THE T-NUT.
-The reason is strength.
+That means you would hypothetically need a 1-3/4" bolt to engage all the threads in the t-nut for the most strength.
 Climbing holds exert an immense load on the bolt/t-nut combination.
-Anything less than full-thread-engagement can fail.
-Another way to say this is, if you don't pass through all the threads of the t-nut, you run the risk of shearing off the threads inside the t-nut.
-That means you rip the hold and the bolt off the wall.
-That is a zero fun scenario.
+Anything less than full-thread engagement can shear off the threads inside the t-nut, ripping the hold and the bolt off the wall.
+That is a dangerous and zero-fun scenario.

 This image illustrates the scenario we just described: